 In April 2022, Lake and Mark Finchem sued state officials, seeking to ban electronic voting machines from being used in her 2022 election.

-During a June 2022 debate among candidates for the Republican nomination, Lake continued to make baseless claims the 2020 presidential election was "stolen" and "corrupt".
+During a June 2022 debate among candidates for the Republican nomination, Kari Lake continued to make baseless claims that the 2020 presidential election was "stolen" and "corrupt".

-In June 2022, Lake praised the Supreme Court decision in Dobbs v.
-Jackson Women's Health Organization, which held that there was no federal right to abortion under the U.S. Constitution, and overturned Roe v.
-Wade.
+In June 2022, Kari Lake praised the Supreme Court decision in Dobbs v.
+Jackson Women's Health Organization.

-On August 2, 2022, Kari Lake won the Republican primary in Arizona, winning in all counties.
+On August 2, 2022, Kari Lake won the Republican primary in Arizona.

-In August 2022, U.S. District Judge John Tuchi dismissed the suit, stating that Lake and Finchem lacked standing.
+In August 2022, U.S. District Judge John Tuchi dismissed the suit filed by Lake and Finchem, writing that they lacked standing.

-In September 2022, Democratic gubernatorial candidate Katie Hobbs refused to debate Lake, but both attended a forum held by the Arizona Chamber of Commerce and Industry.
+In September 2022, Kari Lake and Katie Hobbs both attended a gubernatorial candidate forum held by the Arizona Chamber of Commerce and Industry, where they separately answered questions.

 In October 2022, Finchem and Lake's appeal, aimed at banning electronic voting machines, was rejected by the United States Court of Appeals for the Ninth Circuit.

-In October 2022, Kari Lake twice refused to say that she will accept the result if she lost the election: "I'm going to win the election, and I will accept that result."
+In October 2022, Kari Lake twice refused to say that she would accept the result if she lost the election, stating, "I'm going to win the election, and I will accept that result."

-On November 7, 2022, Lake's campaign stated that on November 6, a campaign staffer "opened an envelope delivered to our campaign office that contained suspicious white powder.
-It was one of two envelopes that were confiscated by law enforcement" for testing.
+On November 7, 2022, Kari Lake's campaign stated that on November 6, a campaign staffer opened an envelope delivered to their office that contained suspicious white powder.

-On November 14, 2022, multiple media outlets projected that Kari Lake had narrowly lost the gubernatorial election to Katie Hobbs.
+On November 14, 2022, multiple media outlets projected that Kari Lake had narrowly lost the gubernatorial election to Katie Hobbs, to which Lake responded with "Arizonans know BS when they see it."

-On December 9, 2022, after Arizona certified the election results, Lake filed a new suit in state court, seeking a court order to either overturn Hobbs' victory or redo the election in Maricopa County.
+On December 9, 2022, after Arizona certified the election results, Lake filed a new suit in state court, seeking a court order to either overturn Hobbs' victory and declare Lake as the winner of the election, or redo the election in Maricopa County.

-After her election loss, on December 15, 2022, Lake was listed as an honoree and presenter at Mar-a-Lago for the "Spirit of Lincoln Gala," an event held by the Log Cabin Republicans, a political action committee for LGBTQ Republicans.
+After her election loss, Kari Lake was listed as an honoree and presenter at Mar-a-Lago for the December 15, 2022, "Spirit of Lincoln Gala," an event held by the Log Cabin Republicans, a political action committee for LGBTQ Republicans.

-In December 2022, Judge Tuchi sanctioned Lake's lawyers for making false and unsupported assertions, ordering them to pay the defendants' attorney fees.
+In December 2022, Judge Tuchi sanctioned Lake's lawyers, including Alan Dershowitz, for making false, misleading, and unsupported assertions during the case, and ordered the plaintiffs to pay the defendants' attorney fees for roughly $122,000.

-In December 2022, Kari Lake self-identified as a "proud election denying deplorable".
+In December 2022, Lake self-identified as a "proud election denying deplorable."

 As of 2022, Kari Lake identifies as an Evangelical Christian.